mtlynch/mtlynch.io/content/notes/3pl-questions/index.md

 - Where are your warehouses located?
   - Note: Depending on your tax situation, fulfilling your orders from a warehouse in a state outside of your headquarters means you're responsible for collecting and paying sales tax in the warehouse's state.
 Keep this in mind, as filing taxes in a new state is a significant administrative burden.

+## Insurance

+- Does your insurance cover the value of our property?
+- If not:
+  - What year was the warehouse built?
+  - How many stories does the warehouse have?
+  - Does the warehouse have wood frame construction?
+  - Does the warehouse have a sprinkler system?